Birdwatching at RSPB Fowlmere

 Winter at Fowlmere

-As we entered the quiet reserve we passed a small wooden building and a chemical toilet facility.
-We followed the signpost for Spring Hide heading in an anticlockwise direction.
-Due to recent wet weather the path was quite muddy in places.
+As we entered the peaceful reserve, we passed a small wooden building and a chemical toilet facility.

 Male and female Teal in the water at FowlmereFemale (left) and Male Teal